 The First Step

-When, after decades of collecting toys and models and memorabilia, we decide to share some of the objects online, we all face the same dilemma – where do we start this journey?
+When, after decades of collecting toys, models and memorabilia, we decide to share some of our objects on a digital page, we all face the same dilemma—where to begin this amazing journey?
 With some rare and valuable toys?
-With unique and priceless models that we proudly made from scratch?
+With unique and priceless models proudly made by ourselves?
 Or with surprisingly realistic scenes in our layouts?
+As a child, I had the privilege of playing with model trains, slot cars and exquisite tinplate toys.
+However and in truth, for a few years I only played with them on the weekends, under my father's watchful eye.
+My everyday toys were usually die-cast vehicles, plastic figurines and Lego bricks.
+Why not start this journey there?

 Versão portuguesa, aqui